MidnattLantern/mora-goddess/mora-goddess/README.md

 Routing has been replaced with a custom RenderPage context, as Routing isn't supported for static Github Pages applications.

+Responsive guidelines
+===
+desktop: more than 1024
+tablet: 1024 or less
+phone: 440 or less

 Live link: `https://midnattlantern.github.io/mora-goddess/`